-- HISTORY set to Keep All - RELIABILITY set to Reliable with a maximum blocking time of 10 seconds - The maximum samples per instance resource limit set to 100
+- History QoS set to "keep all" - Reliability QoS set to "reliable" with a maximum blocking time of 10 seconds - The maximum samples per instance Resource Limits QoS set to 100

 This means that when 100 samples are waiting to be delivered, the writer can block up to 10 seconds before returning an error code.
-These same QoS settings on the Data Reader side would mean that up to 100 unread samples are queued by the framework before any are rejected.
+These same QoS settings on the data reader side would mean that up to 100 unread samples are queued by the framework before any are rejected.
 Rejected samples are dropped and the SampleRejectedStatus is updated.